20 Different Types of Wasps in Oregon

 The Potter Wasp feeds on various caterpillars, spiders, and other insects, making them an important part of the local ecosystem.

-Despite their important role, they are not considered to be a nuisance species and are rarely seen interacting with humans.
+Despite their important role, they are not considered a nuisance species and are rarely seen interacting with humans.

-They will sting if provoked, so it is best to admire them from a distance if you ever come across one in the wild.
+They will sting if provoked, so it is best to admire them from a distance if you ever encounter one in the wild.

-The female Sand Wasp digs a hole in the sand, places an egg inside, and seals it with mud.
-When the larvae hatch, it is provided with food by the female.
+The female Sand wasp digs a hole in the sand, places an egg inside, and seals it with mud.
+When the larvae hatch, they are provided with food by the females.

-Sand Wasps are beneficial to humans because they prey on insect pests that harm crops and plants.
+Sand Wasps benefit humans because they prey on insect pests that harm crops and plants.

 They are likewise one of the various types of wasps in Oregon and are often seen around flowers, where they feed on nectar and pollen.

-The female wasp has a long, slender body and ranges from black to yellow in color.
+The female wasp has a long, slender body and ranges from black to yellow.
 Its most notable feature is its short, pointed tail.

-When a suitable host is located, the female wasp will lay her eggs inside of it, and the larvae will feed off of the host until it is mature.
+When a suitable host is located, the female wasp will lay her eggs inside it, and the larvae will feed off the host until it matures.

-The Weevil Wasp, also known as Cerceris spp., is one of the most common types of wasps in Oregon.
+The Weevil Wasp, also known as Cerceris spp., is one of Oregon’s most common types of wasps.

-These wasps are large and black and are often seen hovering around gardens and lawns.
+These wasps are large and black, often hovering around gardens and lawns.
 They feed on the larvae of weevils and other grubs that can damage plant life.

 Weevil wasps usually nest underground in the soil or rotten wood.